 There’s also an international airport in Da Nang in Central Vietnam.
 This airport has started to receive more international flights over recent years, including a direct connection with Doha on Qatar Airways.

-For most visitors, they either start their trip in Hanoi or Ho Chi Minh, even if arriving on bus or train too.
+Most visitors either start their trip in Hanoi or Ho Chi Minh, even if arriving by bus or train.
 Plenty of airlines fly into both these cities, including Vietnam Airlines connecting dozens of cities, including a direct route from London.
 Other airlines include Thai Airways, Emirates, Etihad, Qatar and Cathay Pacific, all with a layover on their way to Vietnam.

 Other options include arriving in Hanoi on train from Hong Kong (and other destinations in China).
 You find out more about train travel into Vietnam here.